NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-want-to-know.md

 ---

-I Want to learn DevOpss
+I Want to learn DevOpss[1]
-I want to know python
+I want to know python[1]
-I want to know how automation works in web systems.
+I want to know how automation works in web systems.[1]